 We supplement our study with an analysis of individual-level survey data.
 Although stated preferences can differ from revealed preferences (exit polls consistently underestimated the support for PiS), survey data allow us to both overcome the issue of ecological fallacy, and to provide more insights into the mechanisms of the effects of the child benefit program.
 We use two survey data sources: CBOS for the analysis of the effects of the child benefit program on the support for PiS and voter turnout, and ESS for additional outcomes.
 We construct two treatment variables.
 First, we impute the annual unconditional child benefit amount received by the family of a respondent after the introduction of the program to compare the estimates from the municipal-level data with those obtained using survey data.
-Since the unconditional child benefit was paid for the second and each subsequent child under age 18 in the family, the imputed annual child benefit amount equals zero for families with no children and families with one child, \$1,125 for families with two children, \$2,500 for families with three children, etc.11 Our second treatment variable is a dummy variable that equals zero for families with a zero imputed child benefit amount, and one for families with a non-zero imputed child benefit amount (families with two or more children).
+Since the unconditional child benefit was paid for the second and each subsequent child under age 18 in the family, the imputed annual child benefit amount equals zero for families with no children and families with one child, \$1,125 for families with two children, \$2,500 for families with three children, etc. We then divide it by the number of adult members of the household.
+Our second treatment variable is a dummy variable that equals zero for families with a zero imputed child benefit amount, and one for families with a non-zero imputed child benefit amount (families with two or more children).